Renters Flood Insurance: What It Covers & How It Works

 • Jewelry: Some policies cover jewelry up to a certain limit, though high-value items may need additional coverage.

-So, while your apartment’s walls, floors, and roof are your landlord’s responsibility, your personal property falls under your own flood insurance coverage.
+So, while your rental unit or apartment walls, floors, and roof are your landlord’s responsibility, your personal property falls under your own flood insurance coverage.

 How Neptune Flood Can Help Renters Cover Flood Damage